Chinese Herbs for Dogs

 Heart Health Dogs

 Heart Qi and/or Heart Blood deficiency would be indicated by easy fright or lack of fright to something like thunder, trouble focusing, poor memory and sleeping disorders.
-Dogs who are recovering from heart worms, or any pet that has a weak heart function can benefit from Heart tonic herbs.
+Dogs who are recovering from heart worms, or any pet that has a weak heart function can benefit from the Fire Element Heart tonic formula.

 Wei Qi Imbalances in Dogs